json-sqlite-engine-archive/cordova-json-sqlite-memory-engine-pro-wip-free/README.md

 Mininmum Android version supported: Android 5.0

+Note that 64-bit CPU builds for Android are not included at this point.

 SQLite VFS implementation(s) supported: memory only

 FUTURE TODO: new version that supports "nix" VFS, likely with the application responsible for determining the correct directory path